jyoukhana4/ECE385-DigitalSystems-Lab/README.md

   Design a simplified microprocessor based on a subset of the LC-3 ISA, featuring 16-bit instructions and registers.

 - **Lab 6: MicroBlaze Based SoC Introduction**
   Build a simple system-on-chip interfacing with peripherals such as on-board switches and LEDs.
+Second portion of this lab will require interfacing with display and I/O peripherals, such as HDMI and USB keyboards.

 - **Lab 7: HDMI Text Mode Graphics with AXI4-Lite Interface**
   Create a text mode graphics controller for VGA/HDMI output, evolving from a basic monochrome design to one supporting per-character colors.